Pylons/pyramid_blogr/docs/step_2.rst

     back all the changes/queries that were sent to our datastore - transaction manager will handle this for us

-Also this system is extendable and pluggable - what are the implications of this?
+What are the implications of this?

 Imagine you have an application that sends a confirmation email, every time user registers.
 User inputs the data, we send him a nice welcome email and